-Update 15 July 2014: That Photograph has won the 5th place in the landscape category in Society of German Wildlife Photographers contest 2014
+Update 15 July 2014: This Photograph has won 5th place in the landscape category in the Society of German Wildlife Photographers contest 2014

 The Polar bear looks tiny in this landscape in the vastness of the wild Arctic sea far north.
 At 83 degrees, we have seen this polar bear having a nap on an iceberg.
 The vastness of the Arctic nature is extraordinary.
 The light is to dream off.
 This was such a great experience to be so far north, in the middle of the Arctic sea, surrounded by ice, somewhere in nowhere!
 The question comes up when nearly all ice is melted, what will the future hold for the Arctic wildlife and nature

 What will the future hold or lost in the vastness of the wild Arctic nature?
 Polar bear resting on pack-ice far north at 83 degrees.
 Not too far from the north pole.

 82-83 degrees north

 While searching for polar bears between this huge carpet of icebergs, we had to drive far north of Svalbard to 82-83 degrees.
 The pack-ice had declined very far in summer 2013.
 The drive from the northern Svalbard Archipelago took more than 15 hours.

 We came across this Polar bear napping on an iceberg on our search in the pack ice.
 He, of course, woke up with the boat drifting through the ice, making all sorts of low metal noise.
 Eventually, he woke up, very curious, coming closer and closer to our boat to check us out.
 Seeing this polar bear in the vastness of the pack-ice far north was extraordinary.
 I couldn’t help wondering what the bears will do when the pack ice declines further and further north?

 Polar bears spend most of their time on ice to hunt seals.
-Polar bears are listed as a vulnerable species in the IUCN list.
+Polar bears are listed as a vulnerable species on the IUCN list.

 By now, I have written a short trip report, which is also posted on my blog called: Photo Journey through the Arctic.